MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-resource-explorer.md

 ### <a name="bkmk_sync"></a> The site information hasn't yet synchronized

 **Error message:** The site information hasn't yet synchronized from Configuration Manager to the Microsoft Endpoint Manager admin center.
-Wait up to an hour after you attach the site to your Azure tenant.

 **Possible causes:**
 - This error typically occurs when newly onboarding to tenant attach.
 Wait an hour for the information to synchronize.